Sunday 24 September 2017

 Aguillar started his professional life working as photographer at daily 'O Estado de S.Paulo'.

-In late 1956, when he was covering the vandalism perpetrated against the seats of Cine Paulista during the screening of 'Rock around the clock' (Ao balanço das horas) Aguillar was impressed by the sheer energy released in teenagers by a simple rock movie and thought seriously about entering this brave new world where he suspected there was money, excitement and glory.
+In late 1956, when he was covering vandalism perpetrated against the seats of Cine Paulista during the screening of 'Rock around the clock' (Ao balanço das horas) Aguillar was impressed by the sheer energy released in teenagers by a simple black-and-white rock movie and thought seriously about entering this brave new world where he suspected there was money, excitement and glory.

 By late 1960, Aguillar left his job at 'Estadão' for O.V.C.
 (Organização Victor Costa) to organize what would become the audio-visual department of Radio Nacional and TV Paulista, Channel 5